-A pre-purchase inspection is a service that a lot of homebuyers these days consider getting before they plan on buying a home they are interested in.
+A pre-purchase inspection is a service that a lot of homebuyers these days consider getting before they buy a home they are interested in.
 So why a pre-purchase inspection?
 In a typical scenario, after a buyer’s offer is accepted, the next step of business is then to arrange the home inspection.
-Plenty of buyers these days already know that it makes the process of buying a property easier when a pre-inspection is completed.
+Plenty of buyers these days already know that it makes the process of buying a property more secure when a pre-inspection is completed.

 If you are a buyer or are considering buying a property soon and wondering if this would be the right idea for you, we have conveniently done the research and outlined a brief idea on what exactly you should be expecting in a pre-purchase inspection, and how it will benefit you.

 A pre-purchase inspection is an assessment of the property’s condition that you are purchasing which would normally be conducted by a qualified inspector.
 They cover almost every aspect of a building that you could possibly imagine.
 From faulty roofs to cracked and damp walls, they should include all the information required in regards to the faults that need repairing and how much these repairs would cost.

 Reasons Why Pre-Purchase Inspections Are Essential

 While it is an exciting event to buy a new property that you could call your own, there are a few key reasons why a pre-purchase inspection is absolutely essential:

 - It determines structural soundness like rotting beams, rising damp, cracking walls, and rusting roofs

 - It would help you as a buyer to estimate repair costs